 When Will Home Equity Interest Rates Drop?

-People who already have a fixed rate equity loan or HELOC may want to refinance, but interest rates in 2024 have them waiting.
-In May 2024, the Federal Reserve declined to cut rates because of inflation still being a problem in the US economy.
+People who already have a fixed rate equity loan or HELOC may want to refinance, but interest rates in 2026 have them waiting.
+In June of 2026, the Federal Reserve declined to cut rates because of inflation still being a problem in the US economy.
 The Fed hinted that a small rate cut was in the horizon.
 He is planning the next rate move to be a hike, but it looks like rate cuts are back on the table.
+It’s hard to say when interest rates will fall.
+Some financial experts think variable and fixed interest rates will start to decline at the end of 2026, but they may not move much until 2027.

 Ultimately, no one can predict with certainty when first or second mortgage rates will begin to decline.
 If the interest rates you’re being offered by home equity loan lenders are do not save you money, it might not be wise to proceed with the expectation that you’ll be able to refinance later.
 The timing of any potential rate drop is uncertain, and in the meantime, you could risk losing your home if you’re unable to keep up with your monthly payments.